MatiasIMunoz/Respirometry-setup-app/README.md

 ## Troubleshooting

-One reason launching may fail is if the required libraries are not installed, so if that happens make sure to check the code and install the required libraries.
+One reason launching may fail is if the required libraries are not installed (the app requires ‘shiny’ and ‘ggplot2’).

+If that happens make sure to open the script in RStudio and install the required libraries.

 ## Contact